-Does your municipality have a grip on the online landscape?
+Does your municipality have a handle on the online landscape?

-In the rapidly changing environment of local governments, managing a variety of Web sites is a complex task.
-Each with its own goals and audiences, these sites present a range of challenges.
+In the rapidly changing environment of local governments, managing multiple websites is a complex task.
+Each with its own goals and target audiences, these sites present a range of challenges.
 From enforcing laws and regulations to ensuring a consistent user experience.
-In this blog, we dive deeper into the common challenges of managing diverse websites.
+In this blog, we take a closer look at the common challenges of managing multiple websites.

 Understanding your online landscape

-Understanding your online landscape is essential to providing a cohesive and user-friendly online experience.
-In practice, in addition to the main website, local governments often have several websites for different initiatives and services.
-A Web site provides an opportunity to highlight these effectively.
-But often we also see that it can lead to proliferation.
-This requires time in management and maintenance.
+Understanding your online landscape is essential for providing a coherent and user-friendly online experience.
+In practice, we see that local authorities often have various websites for different initiatives and services in addition to their main website.
+A website offers the opportunity to effectively draw attention to this.
+But we also often see that it can lead to proliferation.
+That requires time in terms of management and maintenance.

-In addition, the management of these websites may be spread across various departments and different vendors, which can result in a loss of overview and grip.
-Which websites exactly are you responsible for as a municipality?
+In addition, the management of these websites may be spread across various departments and different suppliers, which can result in a loss of overview and control.
+Which websites are you, as a municipality, actually responsible for?
 And who within the municipality has ownership?
-Moreover, what is the purpose of these websites?
-For example, they may not all have a right to exist.
-These are important first questions to ask yourself when mapping out your online landscape.
+What is the purpose of these websites?
+It may be that not all of them have a right to exist.
+These are important initial questions to ask yourself when mapping out your online landscape.

 Why do municipalities have little control over their online landscape?

-Grip on your online landscape starts with insight.
-Because many sites are divided among different teams, there is often insufficient visibility into performance indicators such as speed, responsiveness and search engine optimization.
-Without being aware of current data, it is difficult to optimize online services for residents.
+Gaining control of your online landscape starts with insight.
+Because many sites are divided among different teams, there is often insufficient insight into performance indicators such as speed, responsiveness, and search engine optimization.
+Without access to up-to-date data, it is difficult to optimize online services for residents.

-Every Web site must comply with specific laws and regulations.
-To get this right, it is important to make sure that each site meets the standards set, such as privacy or archiving.
-Of the more than 100 sites surveyed within some municipalities, it appears that as many as 74% cannot currently be considered secure, with several sites even processing personal data.
-This can be particularly challenging with the involvement of multiple vendors.
+Every website must comply with specific laws and regulations.
+To ensure this is properly in order, it is important to make sure that every website meets the required standards, such as privacy or archiving.
+Of the more than 100 sites surveyed within several municipalities, it appears that no less than 74% cannot yet be considered secure, with various sites even processing personal data.
+This can be particularly challenging when different suppliers are involved.

 Accessibility

-For every resident to make the best use of your website, it is important that accessibility is in order.
-While many municipal websites meet accessibility requirements, we see that largely other municipal sites do not.
-Consider accessible website buttons, images, feedback and design.
-But also having an accessibility survey done and having an accessibility statement prepared.
+To enable every resident to make optimal use of your website, it is important that accessibility is in order.
+Although many municipal websites meet accessibility requirements, we see that most other municipal sites do not.
+This includes accessible buttons on the website, images, feedback, and design.
+But it also includes conducting an accessibility survey and drawing up an accessibility statement.

 Lack of time and knowledge

-In addition to maintaining your organization's various websites, you are most likely involved in multiple projects and initiatives.
-These responsibilities combined with too little time can cause website optimization to take a back seat.
-It is a logical consequence, but a missed opportunity for your online performance of the many websites and the user experience of residents.
-You may also lack knowledge in web management.
-In a multi-faceted job, you can't specialize in everything.
+In addition to maintaining your organization's various websites, you are most likely also involved in multiple projects and initiatives.
+These responsibilities, combined with a lack of time, can cause website optimization to take a back seat.
+This is a logical consequence, but it is also a missed opportunity for the online performance of your many websites and the user experience of residents.
+It may also be that there is a lack of knowledge in the field of web management.
+In a multifaceted role, you cannot be an expert in everything.

 Consistency in corporate identity and user experience

-Centralized management is essential for consistent branding, functionality and user experience between websites.
-This contributes to a positive and professional image to residents.
-Due to the diversity in management and vendors, it is difficult to ensure this consistency.
+Centralized management is essential for consistent corporate identity, functionality, and user experience across websites.
+This contributes to a positive and professional image for residents.
+Due to the diversity in management and suppliers, it is difficult to guarantee this consistency.

-At Shift2, we understand the complexities of managing websites within local governments.
-We'd love to help you map and optimize your online landscape.
-Here's how we do that:
+At Shift2, we understand the complexity of managing websites within local governments.
+We are happy to help you map out and optimize your online landscape.
+Read below to find out how we do this:

-• We first make sure we have a map of your organization's current online landscape.
-We analyze existing websites and identify opportunities for improvement;
+• First, we make sure we have a clear picture of your organization's current online landscape.
+We analyze existing websites and identify opportunities for improvement.

-• We provide overview of your online landscape and insight into key KPIs within performance;
+• We provide an overview of your online landscape and insight into important KPIs within performance;

-• By using our consultants, we provide extra hands.
-We relieve you in the process and this saves time;
+• By deploying our consultants, we provide extra hands.
+We take care of the process for you, saving you time.

 • Based on the analysis, we highlight specific areas for quality improvement.
-Think web management, laws and regulations, accessibility, etc. We provide practical solutions to take your online landscape to the next level.
+These include web management, legislation and regulations, accessibility, etc. We provide practical solutions to take your online landscape to the next level.